Omudhome Ogbru, PharmD

 GENERIC AVAILABLE: Yes

-STORAGE: Tablets and capsules should be stored at room temperature, 15-30°C (59-86°F).
+STORAGE: Tablets and capsules should be stored at room temperature, 15 C to 30 C (59 F to 86 F).
 Suspensions should be refrigerated and discarded 14 days after they have been prepared from the powder.

 PRESCRIBED FOR: Cephalexin is used to treat infections caused by bacteria that are susceptible to the effects of cephalexin.
-Common infections that are treated with cephalexin include infections of the middle ear, tonsils, throat, larynx (laryngitis), bronchi (bronchitis) and pneumonia.
+Common infections that are treated with cephalexin include infections of the middle ear (otitis medica), tonsils, throat, larynx (laryngitis), bronchi (bronchitis), and pneumonia.
 It also is used for treating urinary tract, skin, and bone infections.

 DOSING: The dose of cephalexin for adults is 1 to 4 grams in divided doses.
 The usual adult dose is 250 mg every 6 hours.
 Some infections may be treated with 500 mg every 12 hours.
 Children are treated with 25-100 mg/kg/day in divided doses.
 The dosing interval may be every 6 or 12 hours depending on the type and seriousness of the infection.

 DRUG INTERACTIONS: Serious interactions of cephalexin with other drugs are uncommon.